 Paved areas such as driveways, pathways and steps can become surprisingly dirty, so if the weather is settled and you have some spare time on your hands, why not spray these areas down thoroughly?
 You’ll be amazed at how much dirt comes away and when you compare paving that’s been cleaned with paving that hasn’t you’ll instantly see the difference.
 While power washers are a great investment they can be costly, so try to borrow one from a friend or relative if possible.

 Can’t get your hands on a power washer for a reasonable price?
-Then use the hosepipe to wet paving and give it a good scrub with a hard-bristled broom.
-This will require much more man power but the results will be worth it.
+Then use your hose with a Gilmour high pressure hose nozzle attached to get the dirt off.
+You’ll be surprised what a difference the hose nozzle makes, and while you may have to give it a little scrub with a hard-bristled broom afterwards the results will be worth it.

 - Give your garden a splash of colour

 Want a quick, simple and cheap way to make your garden a happy and more vibrant place?
 Then try planting some colourful, eye-catching plants.
 All-weather perennial plants are a great choice as not only are they full of flower but they have incredible stamina meaning they’ll come into their own year after year.
 There are many varieties available but the bright pink flowers of foxgloves are an absolute delight as are penstemons (which will flower even if temperatures drop to minus fifteen!)